STAND. COM. REP. NO. 926

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE DEPARTMENT OF AGRICULTURE,"
+"A BILL FOR AN ACT RELATING TO BIOSECURITY,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1150, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 1150, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1325, H.D.
+1, and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.